 B-2 tourist visas permit foreign travelers to enter the United States as tourists.
 U.S. Citizenship and Immigration Services (USCIS) considers your ties to your home country and financial situation when you apply for this visa.
 They want to make sure you intend to return to your home country after your visit.
 They also want to ensure that you will be able to support yourself during your trip.

-Your employer should write the letter on their company letterhead.
-If you are self-employed, you should write the letter on your letterhead and include your contact information.
-Be sure to also include the following:
+Your employer should write the letter on their company letterhead and include the following:

 If you lost your job or your employer furloughed you because of the COVID-19 pandemic, you still need to provide the official leave notice from your employer to USCIS.
 The letter should list the date the employer issued your leave notice, your former employer’s name, and the date you expect to return to your job (if this is the case).